One thing that you need to know about business is the fact that things don’t always work out the way you want them to.

 By the time the public might have known about it, the news was no longer relevant.
 This brings us to our next issue

 What you need to control the story is a skilled PR team on your side.
 An inadequate response (especially an inadequately timed response) can have catastrophic repercussions and make the situation even worse than it originally was.

 This is why you need experts who can address the issue publicly without making further mistakes.
 Damage control is, sometimes, all that you can do.
 Naturally, your PR needs to work with your legal team to cover all basis of this problem.

 When it comes to the technical issue of your business, there are only so many places where things can go wrong.

 For instance, if your manufacturing process depends on machinery, the maintenance of these machines is paramount.
 However, so is the issue of the power of your facility.
 This is why you need to undertake two major steps of precaution.

 First, you need to have an independent, backup power source.
 Second, have a dependable emergency electrician on speed dial.

 Sometimes, the downtime and work-related problems are a problem with the supplier or a scenario where you can’t get your hands on enough raw materials necessary for production.

-Nonetheless, it also provides you with a higher level of security and lowers a chance that your work will be interrupted and reduces the cost-per-unit.
+Nonetheless, it also provides you with a higher level of security and lowers the chance that your work will be interrupted, and reduces the cost per unit.

 7. Safety measures